8ctopus/apache-php-fpm-alpine/README.md

 ## domain names

 Setting a domain name is done by using virtual hosts.
-The virtual hosts configuration is located in `sites/config/vhosts/`.
-By default, `test.com` is already defined as a virtual host.
+The virtual hosts configuration files are located in `sites/config/vhosts/`.
+By default, `localhost` and `test.com` are already defined as virtual hosts.

 For your browser to resolve `test.com`, add this line to your system's host file.
 Editing the file requires administrator privileges.\
+\
 On Windows: `C:\Windows\System32\drivers\etc\hosts`\
 Linux and Mac: `/etc/hosts`